reedessick/eventSupervisor/doc/source/architecture.rst

 EventSupervisorQueueItem
 ~~~~~~~~~~~~~~~~~~~~~~~~

-biggest thing is that it stores some attributes that are passed to *EventSupervisorTask* upon execution because *interactiveQueue* does not pass all these (it only passes a *verbose* kwarg).
+The biggest difference between *EventSupervisorQueueItem* and :func:`lvalertMP.lvalert.lvalertMPutils.QueueItem` is that it stores some attributes that are passed to *EventSupervisorTask* upon execution because *interactiveQueue* does not pass all these (it only passes a *verbose* kwarg).

 These extra attributes include